Having recently made the move to London from NZ, here’s a collection of tips friends told me about, plus a few extras I discovered along the way.

 - Today Tix: for the best prices on theatre tickets today or this week

-- SRO Audiences: Apply to be in the audience for tv shows – Graham Norton, Live At The Apollo, etc.
+- SRO Audiences and Applause: Apply to be in the audience for tv shows – Graham Norton, Live At The Apollo, etc.

 - Culture Trip, TimeOut, Dojo: great guide to bars, cafes, events and quirky non-touristy activities